wongsingfo/comp-sys/docs/linking/dynamic.md

 makes the symbol available across all source code files that compose the shared library, but prevents it from being visible outside the library.

+-rdynamic (or --export-dynamic)
+{{ site.bin_option_style }}

+refer back to the symbols defined by the program when use "dlopen" to load a dynamic object.
+It also helps e.g. Glibc's `backtrace_symbols()` symbolizing the backtrace

 ## Runtime Linking API